Kamilcuk/nomad-tools/README.md

 + nomad-watch run --help
 Usage: nomad-watch run [OPTIONS] JOBFILE

-  Run a Nomad job and then watch over it until it is finished.
+  Run a Nomad job and then watch over it until the job is dead and has no pending or running job allocations.
+Stop the job on interrupt or when finished, unless --no-stop option is given.

+  JOBFILE can be file with a HCL or JSON nomad job or it can be a string containing a HCL or JSON nomad job.

 Options:
   -h, --help  Show this message and exit.